dimailn/vrf/README.md

 ## Actions

-Vrf provides its own way to create simple buttons that activate async requests.
-These requests are served by effects and the received data stored in the context of the form(by analogy with a resource).
+Vrf provides a way to create simple buttons that activate async requests.
+These requests are served by effects and the received data is stored in the context of the form(by analogy with a resource).

 For example, this snippet renders a button that initiates POST request to /archive in a resource context.
 ```vue